Discover France’s Provence Wine Region

-The terroir and soil make up in Provence differs in so many ways, ultimately making the wines from this region so unique.
-With relatively no uniformity, the lands contain limestone mostly in the West, chrystalline schist or granite in the East, in addition to clay, sandstone and some volcanic soils.
+The terroir and soil make up in Provence differs in so many ways, helping to make the wines from this region so unique.
+With relatively no uniformity, the lands contain limestone mostly in the West, crystalline schist and granite in the East, in addition to clay, sandstone and some volcanic soils.

 The southernmost boarder backs up to the Cote d’Azure, and in the East you have prime growing conditions on the slopes of the Alpes-de-Haute-Provence.
 Vines planted on the south facing slopes are offered protection from the damaging winds that can be created by the mistrals highest winds, whilst facing the seaside absorbing the sea’s spray.

 One of the most predominant features that can be found in the wines made from this region is the unmistakable aromatic bouquet of lavender, juniper, thyme and rosemary — also known as Garrigue or Maquis.
 Other defining notes can be that of wild strawberry, raspberry, wet slate, mint, salted watermelon and candied grapefruit.

 With its dreamy terrior, sun kissed skin hued wines, and rolling plains wafting of sensual herbs, Provence makes for one of the best and probably underrated places to produce wines!